Marwannn-suhail/Stock-Market-Analysis/README.md

 | Sentiment Contribution | +5–6% vs no-sentiment baseline | — |

 ---
+## How to Run the Website
+1. Ensure you have a web browser installed (e.g., Chrome, Firefox).
+2. Download the project repository as a ZIP file or clone it to your local machine.
+3. Open the folder containing the web files(stock website).
+4. Locate the `main.html` file and double-click it to open it directly in your browser.

 ## License
 Academic use only — Umm Al-Qura University, 2025/2026.